 As your baby learns how to roll over, which is around 4 months of age, he is likely going to roll or move around during the REM sleep cycle.

-Also, baby sleep cycle is shorter, about 50-60 minutes long (2,5).
+Also, the baby’s sleep cycle is shorter, about 50-60 minutes long (2,5).
 And the majority of sleep time they spend in the REM cycle.
 Which explains why the baby moves around a lot during sleeping.

 Beyond their biological sleep pattern, there are other reasons why baby moves constantly while sleeping.
 They are usually not a cause of alarm.